 Revenues are recognized upon passage of title to the customer, typically upon product pick-up, shipment or delivery to customers.
 Products are delivered to customers primarily through our own long-haul fleet or through a Company owned direct store delivery system.
-These delivery costs, \$4,988 and \$4,947 for 2012 and 2011, respectively, are included in selling, general and administrative expenses in the accompanying consolidated financial statements.
-The Company also used independent distributors to deliver products in remote geographic areas of the country.
-Revenues are recognized upon shipment to the distributor, net of return allowances.
-Historically, returns from distributors have been minimal.
-The distributor pays for these products in full, typically within 15 days, and such payment is not contingent upon payment from the large chain stores.
-As a convenience to certain large chain stores, we bill these customers on behalf of the distributor.
-The Company discontinued product distribution through independent third-party distributors in the last quarter of fiscal 2012 in favor of utilizing customer managed warehouse distribution centers.
+These delivery costs, \$5,045 and \$5,214 for 2014 and 2013, respectively, are included in selling, general and administrative expenses in the accompanying consolidated financial statements.

 We record promotional and returns allowances based on recent and historical trends.
 Revenue is recognized as the net amount estimated to be received after deducting estimated amounts for discounts, trade allowances and product returns.
 Promotional allowances, including customer incentive and trade promotion activities, are recorded as a reduction to sales based on amounts estimated being due to customers, based primarily on historical utilization and redemption rates.
-Promotional allowances deducted from sales for fiscal years 2012 and 2011 were \$7,968 and \$7,742, respectively.
+Promotional allowances deducted from sales for fiscal years 2014 and 2013 were \$10,868 and \$8,988, respectively.